io7lab/io7dummy-device/README.md

 # 2. SSL Configuration

-For SSL/TLS MQTT connections, simply copy the CA certificate file as `ca.pem`.
+For SSL/TLS MQTT connections, simply copy your CA certificate file as `ca.pem`.
 With the `ca.pem` file in the current directory, the device program will start an MQTTs connection.

 # 3. Customization or Building a New Type of Device